mpaulweeks/cfc2018/lectures/week1/README.md

 ## Homework

 - [Biography](/homework/biography)
-- Use the Chrome dev tool to inspect Twitter.
-Edit a person's tweet, then screencap the result!
+- Use the Chrome dev tool to inspect Twitter and other websites
   - [Instructions on how to access dev tools](https://developer.chrome.com/devtools)